awsdocs/aws-control-tower-guide/doc_source/configuration-updates.md

    1. Choose the radio button next to the **Version** of the product you want to update, and choose **NEXT**\.

    1. Provide the parameter values that were mentioned previously\.
-For **ManagedOrganizationlUnit** choose the OU that the account is in\.
+For **ManagedOrganizationalUnit** choose the OU that the account is in\.
 You can find this information in the AWS Control Tower console, under **Accounts**\.

    1. Choose **NEXT**\.